Speaker Johnson: Prioritize Israel Aid, 'Separate'

 McConnell, who has been a vocal proponent, both privately and publicly, of funding Israel, Ukraine, Indo-Pacific allies, i.e., Taiwan, and border security, reportedly did not engage in debate during the meeting.

-But Cornyn, a close ally of McConnell, said, "The most important thing is to see if the House can actually pass an Israel bill.
+But Sen. John Cornyn, R-Texas, a close ally of McConnell, said, "The most important thing is to see if the House can actually pass an Israel bill.
 I think [Johnson] said he expects to do that by Friday.
 And then the ball's in [Senate Majority Leader Chuck Schumer's] court."

 Cornyn also noted that Johnson did not provide a timeline for a Ukraine aid package but clarified that it would be "inextricably" tied to the border issue.